chaitu65c/reddit_guide/README.md

 ## Freshman Year

+We reccomend not taking more than 3-4 classes in your first quarter/semester, as you shouold keep an ample amount of time to go to professional/social events, make new friends and hang out with them, and pursue your interests.

+We've seen a lot of freshmen (and upperclassmen) CS folks get cooped up in their dorm rooms playing video games and watching TV.
+We understand that these two are a passion for many, but please be cautious to not get consumed by them.

-Don’t take more than 3-4 classes in your first quarter/semester.
-Attend your classes, of course, but make sure to keep ample amount of time to go to professional/social events and self-learning.
-Leave your gaming tower or console at home.
-You have the priviledge of pursuing higher education, making valuable conncetion, and setting up your CS career in the trajectory you want.
+You have the priviledge of pursuing higher education, making valuable connections/memories, and setting up your CS career in the trajectory you want.
 This year is the best year to take advantage of all that univeristy has to offer; make the most of it.

 One of the best ways to get involved in your school’s/region’s CS community is by joining clubs like ACM and WICS and participating in hackathons (see ‘Hackathon’ section below).
-Try pursuinga internships and positions in these organizations and events as well!
+Try pursuing internships and positions in these organizations and events as well!

 One, major issue we see with freshmen (even upperclassmen) is their ignorance on all the avenues available in the CS Industry.
 So we’ve tried to narrow it down (not exhaustive).